VR is a strangely fitting home for stop-motion animation

 Sponsored Links

 To be clear, Gymnasia isn't the first stop-motion piece in VR.
 Felix & Paul Studios had previously worked on other VR projects with stop-motion elements, like last year's Isle of Dogs: Behind the Scenes.
-But Gymnasia's creators Chris Lavis & Maciek Szczerbowski believe it is the first piece to be a full 360-degree experience, complete with a set and stop-motion puppets shot in the same environment without green screen or photogrammetry.
+But Gymnasia's creators Chris Lavis and Maciek Szczerbowski believe it is the first piece to be a full 360-degree experience, complete with a set and stop-motion puppets shot in the same environment without green screen or photogrammetry.
 "The shooting process was difficult," they told Engadget.
 The sets and puppets were created and hand-animated at one-third scale, then complemented with some computer-generated elements.

 "Two to three seconds a day of animation is typical in our work, but what made this extraordinary was the length of the shots," Lavis said.
 One scene in particular involved two minutes of animation, which took months to shoot.
 Because the puppets were actually in a set, not in front of a green screen, details in the environment had to be meticulously maintained for continuity.
 "If the puppet had busted a wire, the camera rig broken down, or the animator lose his courage or concentration, the shot would have been ruined and there wasn't the time nor budget to go back," Lavis said.